Skip to content

 • [ ] Usage page + mkdocs.yml nav entry added in the modern-di repo.

-• [ ] CLAUDE.md, Justfile, architecture/ mirrored; planning-convention followed.
+• [ ] CLAUDE.md and Justfile mirrored; invariants pinned by named tests; planning-convention followed.